 If you want a warmer, more energy efficient home, speak to the aluminium window and door specialists at Omega BOP.

-A huge amount of heat can be lost through windows and doorways and, unfortunately, this is often the case with older NZ homes.
+As most design architects in Tauranga will tell you, a huge amount of heat can be lost through windows and doorways and, unfortunately, this is often the case with older NZ homes.
 When heat escapes, you feel colder inside and spend far money energy – and money – trying to warm the place up.

 Energy efficient windows and doors, on the other hand, minimise heat loss, making it easier to heat the indoor space and keep that warmth inside.